Joshrive/cis106/Homework/final.md

 ## Configuring the Minecraft Client

-We will be working on another VM separate from the VM hosting the Minecraft Server.
+I will be connecting to the Minecraft server using a different VM in my network.

-#### Step 8 - Installing/Configuring to the Minecraft client
+#### Installing/Configuring to the Minecraft client

 We will require Minecraft Java Edition.